Skip to content

 Students will be able to:

-Determine the types of trees that are present in their neighborhood.
+Determine the types and ages of trees that are present in their neighborhood.

 Determine the ages of the trees in their neighborhood.